lucasschmidt98py/Generator-Documentation/_sources/root/simulation.md

 # Simulation

-All variables can be find at Variables.h
+All variables can be found at Variables.h
 All neutron attributes and methods can be find at Neutron.h Branching tree generation is made on Branch.C

 ## General Overview

-The Computational Branching Process can be seen, as an iterative algorithm where a neutron object produce a random number of other neutron objects at each iteration.
-The neutrons offspring are assigned with randomly chose attributes based on the previous neutron-father attributes.
+The Computational Branching Process can be seen, as an iterative algorithm where a neutron object produces random amount of other neutron objects at each iteration.
+The neutron's offspring is assigned to randomly chosen attributes based on the previous neutron-father attributes.
 After that, the children-neutrons are allocated in the free space memory region

  A neutron object, is nothing more then a position in the pre-allocated memory.
-This block of memory, compose what is called in the script, a *trunk* that carries the attributes of all neutrons in the main loop.
+This block of memory, composes what is called in the script, a *trunk* that carries the attributes of all neutrons in the main loop.
 After the simulation's end, a *.root* file is exported containing at each line, the attributes of each neutron created in the simulation.

- The branching dies off if the offspring are all null.
+ The branching dies if the offspring is all null.
 In a computational way, it represents the fact that no new position in the memory is being allocated, while the variable in the main loop advances.
-The tree will die when the main loop variable reach the free space memory index.
+The tree will die when the main loop variable reached the free space memory index.

  ## Basic Simulation Variables